juntao/arenztopia/content/news/Issue 38.md

 Olb City Announcer: Hello Dr. Toffe, thanks for coming!
 Could you tell us about what inspired you to become an astrophysicist?

 Oma Toffe: Sure!
 So when I was little, I always wanted to become an astronaut: Like, I had space memorabilia everywhere, I had these big pictures of famous astronauts hung up in my room, et cetera.
 As I got older my interests moved more into the zone of getting someone else into space.
 After I graduated from the MacDuncan College of Astronomy at the Arenztopia University at Arenztopia City, I started to form a company.
-I made designs for the EcoAstroI, a eco friendly space craft, which will be able to clean up trash in space.
+I made designs for the EcoAstro1, a eco-friendly space craft, which will be able to clean up trash in space.

 OCA: Wow!
 Could you tell us about the current state of your project?